Foliar nutrition takes on enhanced role in the battle against HLB

 Since HLB (Huanglongbing) was first identified in Florida in 2005, its spread has been rapid across all citrus-producing counties in the state.
 Today, the disease is entrenched with ever-increasing rates of infection as scientists seek solutions for one of the citrus industry’s biggest threats.

-“The infection rates are high,” says Ryan Atwood, product representative for Winter-Park, FL-based KeyPlex.
+“The infection rates are high,” says Ryan Atwood, a former product representative for Winter-Park, FL-based KeyPlex.
 “We are getting pretty close to 100% infection rates in some of the worst-hit areas.
 It varies and is not as bad in the northern producing areas, but it is a quick-moving disease.”

 Atwood has worked trials at the Mid-Florida Citrus Foundation at the Water Conserv II in Winter Garden, where HLB inspections basically show the disease tends to double in year.
 Within a three-year period, infection rates shot up to 60% in the grove located there.